Giorgio Vasari: Life

 Vasari was born prematurely on 30 July 1511 in Arezzo, Tuscany.
 Recommended at an early age by his cousin Luca Signorelli, he became a pupil of Guglielmo da Marsiglia, a skillful painter of stained glass.
 Sent to Florence at the age of sixteen by Cardinal Silvio Passerini, he joined the circle of Andrea del Sarto and his pupils, Rosso Fiorentino and Jacopo Pontormo, where his humanist education was encouraged.
 He was befriended by Michelangelo, whose painting style would influence his own.
+Vasari enjoyed high repute during his lifetime and amassed a considerable fortune.
+He married Niccolosa Bacci, a member of one of the richest and most prominent families of Arezzo.
+He was made Knight of the Golden Spur by the Pope.
+He was elected to the municipal council of his native town and rose to the supreme office of gonfaloniere.

+Vasari built a fine house in Arezzo in 1547 and decorated its walls and vaults with paintings.
+It is now a museum in his honour named the Casa Vasari, whilst his residence in Florence is also preserved.
+In 1563, he helped found the Florentine Accademia e Compagnia delle Arti del Disegno, with Grand Duke Cosimo I de' Medici and Michelangelo as capi of the institution.
+Thirty-six artists were chosen as members.
 He died on 27 June 1574 in Florence, Grand Duchy of Tuscany, aged 62.

 Painting

 In 1529, he visited Rome where he studied the works of Raphael and other artists of the Roman High Renaissance.
-Vasari's own Mannerist paintings were more admired in his lifetime than afterward.
+Vasari's own Mannerist paintings were more admired in his lifetime than afterwards.
 In 1547, he completed the hall of the chancery in Palazzo della Cancelleria in Rome with frescoes that received the name Sala dei Cento Giorni.
-He was employed consistently by members of the Medici family in Florence and Rome, and worked in Naples (for example on the Vasari Sacristy), Arezzo, and other places.
-Many of his paintings still exist, the most important being on the wall and ceiling of the Sala di Cosimo I in the Palazzo Vecchio in Florence, where he and his assistants were at work from 1555.
-Vasari also helped to organize the decoration of the Studiolo, now reassembled in the Palazzo Vecchio.In Rome, he painted frescos in the Sala Regia.
-Included among his better-known pupils or followers are Sebastiano Flori, Bartolomeo Carducci, Mirabello Cavalori (Salincorno), Stefano Veltroni (of Monte San Savino), and Alessandro Fortori (of Arezzo).

-His last major commission was vast The Last Judgement fresco on the ceiling of the cupola of the Florence Cathedral that he began in 1572 with the assistance of the Bolognese painter Lorenzo Sabatini.
-Unfinished at the time of Vasari's death it was completed by Federico Zuccari.
+He was regularly employed by members of the Medici family in Florence and Rome.
+He also worked in Naples (for example on the Vasari Sacristy), Arezzo, and other places.
+Many of his paintings still exist, the most important being on the wall and ceiling of the Sala di Cosimo I in the Palazzo Vecchio in Florence, where he and his assistants worked from 1555.
+Vasari also helped to organize the decoration of the Studiolo, now reassembled in the Palazzo Vecchio.In Rome, Vasari painted frescos in the Sala Regia.
+Among his better-known pupils or followers are Sebastiano Flori, Bartolomeo Carducci, Mirabello Cavalori (Salincorno), Stefano Veltroni (of Monte San Savino), and Alessandro Fortori (of Arezzo).
+His last major commission was a vast The Last Judgement fresco on the ceiling of the cupola of the Florence Cathedral that he began in 1572 with the assistance of the Bolognese painter Lorenzo Sabatini.
+Unfinished at the time of Vasari's death, it was completed by Federico Zuccari.